plenoptic-org/plenoptic/docs/user_guide/reproduce/adversarial_examples_mad.md

 fig.tight_layout();
 ```

 Between initial and original images, the difference is hardly noticeable (middle panel, bottom row).
 The difference between synthesized and original images looks like random pixel noise distributed across the image (right panel, bottom row).
 However, the noise is too faint for us to tell if there's any structure.
-Instead, let us try visualizing the difference in each color channel (red, green, and blue) separately for the initial image (top row) and adversarial image (bottom row).
-Note the pixel value range is different between the top and bottom rows.
+Instead, let us try visualizing the difference in each color channel (red, green, and blue) separately for the initial image and adversarial image.

 ```{code-cell} ipython3
 channelwise_diffs_initial = mad.initial_image - img